Moving from New York to South Carolina

 Congratulations on your big decision to move to South Carolina!

-Since White Gloves Genesis in 1988, We’ve performed over one-thousand long distance moves to South Carolina.
+Since White Glove’s genesis in 1995, we’ve performed over one-thousand long-distance moves to to South Carolina.
 We hope to see you on moving day!

 The White Glove Treatment

-We are licensed to perform local moves in New Jersey to relocate customers to any location in the continental United States, including South Carolina.
+We are licensed to perform local moves in New Jersey and New York to relocate customers to any location in the continental United States, including South Carolina.

 Benefits of Living in South Carolina